With household expenses continuing to rise, now is the time to start thinking about drawing up a budget to help you stay in control of your finances.

 Use a budgeting app

 For those who feel spreadsheets and lists sound like too much bother there are plenty of apps that you can use to take most of the heavy lifting of budgeting.
-Finance apps Chip (opens in new tab) and Emma (opens in new tab), for example, link to your bank account and work out how much you can afford to save, making some suggestions on where you might be able to cut back.
+Finance apps Chip and Emma, for example, link to your bank account and work out how much you can afford to save, making some suggestions on where you might be able to cut back.
 Chip analyses your spending habits and moves any spare cash into a savings account.

 Many big banks will offer charts and other tools in their banking apps and online, to check where you are spending your money.
 Read our guide for the best money-saving apps to pick the right app for your needs.